Difference Between Microprocessor and Microcontroller

 4. Input/Output Processor (IOP)

 These are the special processors that control and manage the input-output tasks in a computer.
-They have direct access to memory and unlike CPUs they only process the I/O peripherals.
+They have direct access to memory, and unlike CPUs, they only process the I/O peripherals.
 While the CPU sends instructions for operation, IOP executes them.

 5. Bit-Slice Microprocessors (BSM)

 These microprocessors combine identical BSMs to form microprocessors of the desired word size.
 The objective is to design microprocessors of the desired width by increasing the bit size.
-Two or more identical BSMs are cascaded to form processors of both conventional and unconventional word size.
+Two or more identical BSMs are cascaded to form processors of both conventional and unconventional word sizes.

 6. Graphics Processors